TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 ## ***Master***

-If you wish to acquire this knowledge, along with other topics related to malware analysis, reversing, and bug hunting, under the guidance of top-notch professionals, do not hesitate to get in touch with the institution where I am an instructor, offering a [master's program](https://www.campusciberseguridad.com/masters/master-en-reversing) in this field.
+If you wish to acquire this knowledge, along with other topics related to malware analysis, reversing, and bug hunting, under the guidance of top-notch professionals, do not hesitate to get in touch with the institution where I am an instructor, offering a [master's degree (Máster en Reversing, Análisis de Malware y Bug Hunting)](https://www.campusciberseguridad.com/masters/master-en-reversing) in this field.

 <p align="center">